Hospitality & Culinary Arts

 (Yr 1 & Yr 2 )Waimea College

 When Ben was in Year 12 at school, he decided to enrol in the Trades Academy Hospitality programme as a way to gain experience and skills in Front of House operations.
 During the programme he had the opportunity to also try out chefing in the commercial kitchen.
 It was during this time that he realised his real passion lay in the kitchen, preparing and cooking delicious food.
-In 2014 he enrolled for the second year of the Trades Hospitality programme, honing his cooking skills further and making plans for what his future career might look like.
+In 2014 he enrolled for Culinary Arts, the second year of the Trades Hospitality programme, honing his cooking skills further and making plans for what his future career might look like.
 During this year he also completed a Gateway work placement programme, undertaking work experience at a local café.

 Since that time, cooking has become Ben’s life and he is actively pursuing his dream to become a qualified chef.
 He is currently completing his Level 5 Diploma in Culinary Arts at NMIT and later this year will complete a Front of House certificate qualification, to give him all the skills he needs to succeed in the hospitality industry.